 We record all derivatives on the balance sheet at fair value.
 The accounting for changes in the fair value of derivatives depends on the intended use of the derivative, whether we have elected to designate a derivative in a hedging relationship and apply hedge accounting and whether the hedging relationship has satisfied the criteria necessary to apply hedge accounting.
-We use a variety of derivative financial instruments in the normal course of business primarily to manage or hedge the risks associated with our indebtedness and interest payments.
+We use a variety of derivative financial instruments in the normal course of business primarily to manage or hedge the risks associated with our indebtedness, anticipated future debt issuances, and interest payments.
 Our objectives in using interest rate derivatives are to add stability to interest expense and to manage our exposure to interest rate movements.
-To accomplish this objective, we primarily use interest rate swaps and caps.
+To accomplish this objective, we primarily use interest rate swaps, including forward starting interest rate swaps, and caps.
 We require that hedging derivative instruments be highly effective in reducing the risk exposure that they are designated to hedge.
 As a result, there was no significant ineffectiveness from any of our derivative activities during the period.
 We formally designate any instrument that meets these hedging criteria as a hedge at the inception of the derivative contract.
 We have no credit-risk-related hedging or derivative activities.

-As of March 31, 2011, we had the following outstanding interest rate derivatives related to interest rate risk:
+As of June 30, 2011, we had the following outstanding interest rate derivatives related to interest rate risk:

 Interest Rate Derivative Number of Instruments Notional Amount

-Interest Rate Swaps 4 \$692.0 million
+Interest Rate Swaps 9 \$1.5 billion

-Interest Rate Caps 3 \$384.1 million
+Interest Rate Caps 3 \$383.2 million

-The carrying value of our interest rate swap agreements, at fair value, is included within other liabilities and was \$15.9 million and \$19.5 million at March 31, 2011 and December 31, 2010, respectively.
-The interest rate cap agreements were of no net value at March 31, 2011 and December 31, 2010 and we generally do not apply hedge accounting to these arrangements.
+The carrying value of our interest rate swap agreements, at fair value, is a net liability balance of \$13.0 million at June 30, 2011, of which \$15.5 million is included in other liabilities and accrued distributions and \$2.5 million is included in deferred costs and other assets.
+The carrying value of our interest rate swap agreements was a net liability balance of \$19.5 million at December 31, 2010.
+The interest rate cap agreements were of no net value at June 30, 2011 and December 31, 2010 and we generally do not apply hedge accounting to these arrangements.

 We are also exposed to fluctuations in foreign exchange rates on financial instruments which are denominated in foreign currencies, primarily in Japan and Italy.
 We use currency forward contracts to manage our exposure to changes in foreign exchange rates on certain Yen and Euro-denominated receivables and net investments.
-Currency forward contracts involve fixing the Yen-USD or Euro-USD exchange rate for delivery of a specified amount of foreign currency on a specified date.
+Currency forward contracts involve fixing the Yen:USD or Euro:USD exchange rate for delivery of a specified amount of foreign currency on a specified date.
 The currency forward contracts are typically cash settled in US dollars for their fair value at or close to their settlement date.
-Approximately ¥4.2 billion remains as of March 31, 2011 for all forward contracts.
-We entered into

-Yen-USD forward contracts during 2009 for approximately \(\frac{\cupact{\cupa
+Approximately \(\frac{\pmathbf{4}}{4}.0\) billion remains as of June 30, 2011 for all forward contracts.
+We entered into Yen:USD forward contracts during 2009 for approximately \(\frac{\pmathbf{3}}{3}\) billion that we expect to receive through October 2012.
+In 2011, we entered into additional Yen:USD forward contracts for approximately \(\frac{\pmathbf{3}}{3}.8\) billion that we expect to receive through October 1, 2013.
+The June 30, 2011 net liability balance related to these forwards was \(\frac{\pmathbf{3}}{3}.8\) million, of which \(\frac{\pmathbf{3}}{3}.9\) million is included in other liabilities and accrued distributions and \(\frac{\pmathbf{3}}{3}.1\) million is included in deferred costs and other assets.
+We have reported the changes in fair value for these forward contracts in earnings.
+The underlying currency adjustments on the foreign-denominated receivables are also reported in income and generally offset the amounts in earnings for these forward contracts.